Build

 Tutorial Overview

-If you haven’t already, you first need to take care of a couple of prerequisites we covered in Parts One, Two and Three, where we set up our JavaScript environment and covered map markers and location tracking.
+Ensure you have the completed prerequisites from Parts One, Two and Three, where we set up our JavaScript environment and covered map markers and location tracking.

 Code Walkthrough